 By today’s contrast, consider how many “legitimate” businesses hide under “digital rocks.”
 They go out of their way to avoid customer contact.
 Many corporate websites omit phone numbers and physical address.
-And if you somehow manage to find their phone number, you have to listen to computer-generated elevator music, intermingled with a monotonous recording every 30 seconds of someone telling you how much they value your call and reminding you that you can avoid the wait by hanging up and visiting their website to sift through their catalog of FAQs?
+And if you do somehow manage to find their phone number, you have to listen to computer-generated elevator music, intermingled with a monotonous recording every 30 seconds of someone telling you how much they value your call and reminding you that you can avoid the wait by hanging up and visiting their website, where you can sift through their catalog of FAQs?

 This tech-induced degradation of service is becoming prevalent in the CPG & retail industry.
-Retail and CPG pundits realize the future relevance of their brand, rests on the intensity of their commitment to innovation – especially when it comes to product development.
-But you would never know it from observing many of these companies.
+While many retail and CPG pundits make a lot of noise about their commitment to innovation, their efforts usually focus almost almost exclusively on “methods” of processing and shipping orders for the same commodity products everyone else is selling.
+When it comes to merchandise-focused innovation… well that’s often a very different story.
 I recently met with a group of CPG executives who complained that their chain store buyers (on active accounts) rarely answered or returned their calls.
 One VP of national accounts said the only way she was able to get “elusive” chain buyers on the phone, was to send them a meeting request and wait for them to call (somewhat miffed) to ask the purpose of the meeting… amazing but true.